 For those ready to settle down and have paid for the condo say, in a big city like Toronto, only one of the smaller communities will give them that white picket fence to complete the deal.
 But urban residents often prefer the advantages of communal type of living, the second of these options.
 Now don't get us wrong, we aren't talking about longhouses here (although longhouses would technically fit into this category, and now that we are thinking about it...).
 We are talking about multi-unit developments, buildings which include two or more different pieces of real estate that can be owned and lived in by individuals.

 Both of these categories can be further divided into different types of homes within each.
 We will leave the standalone option aside, as this site is obviously dedicated to the idea of getting that mortgage for a unit in a multi-unit building.
-If you have yet to get pre-approved for a mortgage loan or still have many questions you need answers to, we here use the services of Morcan Direct Mortgages in Toronto.
+If you have yet to get pre-approved for a mortgage loan or still have many questions you need answers to, we here use the services of Easy House Loan.
 Visit their website.
-Marcus and his team can help you with all of your mortgage needs.
+Their team can help you with all of your mortgage needs.

 This real estate category includes condominiums, apartments, townhouses, and last but not least lofts.
-We have a lot of information about condos for sale in another section on this site, so this is the section to look to when it comes to Toronto lofts.
+We have a lot of information about condos for sale in another section on this site, so this is the section to look to when it comes to loft units.

 By way of introduction, let's have a brief refresher about what a loft is.
 In the strictest sense, lofts are actually condominiums.
 That is, they are units of residence that are located in buildings not entirely dedicated to a single residence or purpose.